Aousulaprashant/Predicting-Employee-Attrition-ML/README.md

 ✅ **Programming Languages**: Python
 ✅ **Machine Learning Library**: scikit-learn
 ✅ **Algorithms Used**:
    - **SVM Classifier (Support Vector Machine)**: A powerful supervised learning algorithm used for classification.
-   - **Random Forest**: A robust ensemble learning technique.
-   - **XGBoost (Extreme Gradient Boosting)**: High-performance boosting algorithm for classification tasks.
 ✅ **Framework**: **Streamlit** – Used for building an interactive web application.
 ✅ **Development Environment**: **Anaconda** – Managed dependencies and environments efficiently.
 ✅ **Deployment**: **Streamlit Cloud** – Hosted the application online for easy access.